Transportation and Safe Streets

 - The 25 mile per hour speed limit on Grove has been extended to Matoaka Avenue.
 All parts of Grove that had 35 mph speed limits have been reduced to 30mph.

 These changes are in the spirit of my comprehensive legislative package for safer streets called “Safe Streets for All”.
 I worked closely with transportation advocates like BikeWalk RVA, the Richmond Area Bicycling Association, the Virginia Bicycling Federation, and Families for Safe Streets to develop these proposals.
-You can read the full proposal and news coverage of the package.
+You can read the full proposal and news coverage of the package online.

 City Council has already passed some of the provisions of Safe Streets for All.
 We made parking in a bike lane illegal and subject to a $60 fine.
 This will stop bicyclists from having to veer into traffic to dodge cars parked in bike lanes.
 To reduce pedestrian deaths and injuries, City Council directed City Hall to study giving pedestrians a head start at high use intersections so they can cross without cars cutting in front of them.
-City Council also directed the Mayor’s office to budget at least $1 million to fulfil Vision Zero, the city’s plan to reduce traffic deaths and injuries to zero.
+City Council also directed the Mayor’s office to budget at least $1 million to fulfil Vision Zero, the city’s plan to eliminate traffic deaths and injuries.

 Over the past four years, City Council has added pedestrian safety features and new bike lanes all around the city.